io-gui/io/docs/elements/button.md

 <io-element-demo element="io-button" properties='{"label": "myButton"}'></io-element-demo>

 When clicked or activated by space/enter key, it calls the `action` function with optional `value` argument.
-It also emits a bubbling `button-clicked` event.

 When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.